0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 - [How to migrate your node to a different VPS](#how-to-migrate-your-node-to-a-different-vps)
 - [Install Network Time Protocol (NTP) to avoid time drift](#install-network-time-protocol)

+## The `node-register.sh` tool

+The `node-register.sh` tool can help you set up and maintain your node.
+This includes initializing and updating your node configuration, as well as registering your node for block production and signing.
+The tool accepts the following arguments:

+- `create-config`: Used to set up the initial config, `config.json`, for your node, or for updating an existing config.
+This will take you through the step-by-step tutorial of filling out the information needed for your config.
+- `register-node`: Used to register your node for producing and signing blocks.
+This will take your thorugh the step-by-step tutorial for registering for block production and signing.
+- `status`: Checks whether your node is up to date with the rest of the network.
+- `validate-kyc`: Checks whether your Synaps KYC registration is valid and approved.
+- `report-active`: Used to mark your node as _ACTIVE_ if it was previously set to _INACTIVE_ on the Block Producer Orchestration contract.

+The commands can be run with `--help` for additional information.

 ## Is your baker node working?

 If your node is unattended for to long it can run into problems.
 Problems that may affect your node's earning potential